joshmarinacci/moo-test1/readme.md

 ## Features
 * Moo uses prototypes (like Self), with single inheritance and has no classes or metaclasses.
 To create a new object clone an existing one.
+* Like Self, there are data slots and method slots.
   * Data slots are created with `make_data_slot:with:`.
     When you create a data slot the getter and setter are automatically created for you.
     Ex: `foo make_data_slot: "speed" with: "88"` creates the methods `speed` and `speed:`.
   * Methods are created with `understands:with:`.
+Ex: `foo understands: "speak" with: [ "hi there!" ].`
-* Moo has a subset of the standard number, string, boolean, and collections APIs.
+* Moo has a subset of the standard Smalltalk Number, String, Boolean, and Collections APIs.
 * It has a minimal web-based REPL and a DOM wrapper api to create HTML elements manually.
 * It has a minimal JS proxy API so you can manipulate JS objects from pure Smalltalk code.